 NewsVisit the Newsroom »

-- Professor Alice MacLachlan recently won the recipients of the LA&PS Award for Distinction in Research
+- Professor Alice MacLachlan recently won the LA&PS Award for Distinction in Research

-- Our graduate student Vedrana Cetina was this year’s recipients of the Dean’s Award for Excellence in Teaching
+- Our graduate student Vedrana Cetina was this year’s recipient of the Dean’s Award for Excellence in Teaching